carefree0910/carefree-learn/README.md

 `carefree-learn` is a minimal Automatic Machine Learning (AutoML) solution for tabular datasets based on [PyTorch](https://pytorch.org/).

-> This is the `v0.1.x` branch with (relatively) stable features which focuses on tabular tasks.
-In the (under development) `v0.2.x` branch, `carefree-learn` aims to become a general Deep Learning framework and provides carefree APIs for solving all DL tasks (e.g. Computer Vision tasks) as well!
+> This is the `v0.1.x` branch with (relatively) stable features which only focuses on tabular tasks.
+In the (under development) [`v0.2.x`](https://github.com/carefree0910/carefree-learn/tree/v0.2.x) branch, `carefree-learn` aims to become a general Deep Learning framework and will provide carefree APIs for solving all DL tasks (e.g. Computer Vision tasks)!

 ## Carefree?